Bylaws

 ANNUAL MEETING SITE SELECTION

-If there is a commitment to holding the annual meeting in conjunction with the Financial Planning Association’s annual meeting, then the Executive Committee shall receive and examine the terms and conditions as provided by FPA.
+If there is a commitment to holding the annual meeting in conjunction with a complementary partner in the field, then the Executive Committee shall receive and examine the terms and conditions as provided by the potential partner.
 The Executive Committee shall make a primary recommendation to accept or reject the terms and conditions.
 If not acceptable, then the Executive Committee will attempt to negotiate more favorable terms and conditions.
-If the Executive Committee determines that the terms and conditions are not acceptable and AFS and FPA cannot reach a mutually agreeable resolution, the Executive Committee shall provide alternative choices to the Board of Directors.
+If the Executive Committee determines that the terms and conditions are not acceptable and Academy and the partner cannot reach a mutually agreeable resolution, the Executive Committee shall provide alternative choices to the Board of Directors.
 The full Board shall vote on the final recommendation.
 The committee shall also recommend dates for the annual meeting.

-Section 2: Selection Process without an FMA Commitment
+Section 2: Selection Process without a Partner Association

-If there is not a commitment to holding the annual meeting in conjunction with the Financial Planning Association’s annual meeting, then the Board of Directors shall select annual meeting sites, giving consideration to such factors as accessibility, institutional support, and past meeting locations with the goal of providing for a reasonable geographic rotation of annual meetings held.
-The Board will also select dates and charge the Executive Committee to work with the AFS Administrator to develop proposals for accommodations.
+If there is not a commitment to holding the annual meeting in conjunction with a partner’s annual meeting, then the Board of Directors shall select annual meeting sites, giving consideration to such factors as accessibility, institutional support, and past meeting locations with the goal of providing for a reasonable geographic rotation of annual meetings held.
+The Board will also select dates and charge the Executive Committee to work with the Academy Administrator to develop proposals for accommodations.

 AMENDMENTS TO BYLAWS